Blog

 Attic insulation and air sealing cost in Boston, MA: what a good quote includes

-If you're in the Boston area shopping for attic insulation and air sealing, you have probably seen wildly different quotes.
+If you are shopping for attic insulation and air sealing around Boston, you have probably collected quotes that make no sense next to each other.
 One contractor says $3,200.
 Another says $11,500.
-Both claim the job is "the same."
+Both call it "the same job."

-It usually is not the same.
-Attic work is scope-heavy.
-The air sealing details are where comfort and savings are won, and where bad quotes hide.
+It usually is not.
+Attic work is scope-heavy, and the air sealing details are where comfort and savings are won.
+They are also where weak quotes go quiet.

 One-minute setup (do this first)